Definition of vote in English:

 vote of no confidence (or vote of censure)

-- A vote showing that a majority does not support the policy of a leader or governing body.Example sentences
+- A vote showing that a majority does not support the policy of a leader or governing body: he was removed from office following an overwhelming vote of no confidenceMore example sentences

 - He predicts that the demonstrations will reach their peak in two months and force the government to face a vote of no confidence in parliament.